kimballa/arduino-workspace/debugger/arduino-dbg/README.md

 You must include a small debugging library (`dbg.cpp` and `dbg.h`) available at https://github.com/kimballa/arduino-workspace in your application.
-You should `#include <dbg.h>` and then follow the instructions in `dbg.h` to enable debugging your sketch.
-You will also find instructions in `dbg.h` on the API for creating unconditional and assertion-based breakpoints, and emitting debug and trace messages.
+You should `#include <dbg.h>` to enable debugging your sketch.

+You will find instructions in `dbg.h` on the API for creating unconditional and assertion-based breakpoints, and emitting debug and trace messages.

 Setup